Homelessness in the San Francisco Bay Area: London Breed

 Current Mayor London Breed, elected in 2018 and reelected in 2019, has expressed extremely progressive development plans for the unhoused community.
-Her policy has been centered around growing the availability of affordable units as well as protecting those that currently exist.
-She has also worked on local policy to support safe drug use.
+Her policy has been centered on increasing available, affordable units and protecting existing policies.
+She has also worked on local policies to support safe drug use.
 This includes fentanyl testing, clean needles, and the expansion of the San Francisco Street Overdose Team to include a dedicated team to support and follow up with people after overdose incidents.
 Her policies have also provided safe parking spaces for those residing in their vehicles.